All Episodes

 General Motors stepped up and gave the economy a boost, a real shot in the arm.

-You remember it was zero percent financing.
+You remember, it was 0% financing.

 And I don't think the rest of us should forget what you did for the economy after 9-11.